- CATCH A CAT

-Children under 41” tall (height of most fareboxes) ride free with an adult.
-Limit two (2) such children per accompanying passenger may ride free.
+Children under the height of most fareboxes (41 inches), ride free with an adult.
+A limit of two children per adult may ride free.

 Where can I purchase tickets, passes, and swipe cards?

 What are the hours of operation for fare media sales at the ITC Ticket Window?

 - All tickets and passes available

-Can I buy tickets, tokens and swipe cards online?
+Can I buy tickets, passes and swipe cards online?

 What passes can I buy on the bus?

-Onboard purchases can be made using cash–Exact Fare Only–and stored value cards.
+On-board purchases can be made using cash–Exact Fare Only–and stored value cards.
 Customers can buy one-way rides and day passes on the bus.
-A day pass or transfer must be requested before entering the fare.
+A day pass or transfer must be requested before paying the fare.
 Half-fare purchases require showing proper ID.